tennispro280/QSI_Coding_Test/README.md

  The Distance_Results.csv contain the name of the **Building** at the identified **Distance** to the **Query** location.

 ## Running + Installation
-Open the QSI_Coding_Test_Boyer.py file in any IDE of choice.
+Open the QSI_Coding_Test_Boyer.py file in any Python 3 IDE of choice.
 Insure that you have the needed dependencies installed listed bellow.
-Change the inputs and output to meet your requirements.
+Change the inputs and output to meet your requirements and program documentation.
 Exectue.

 ### Dependencies
 *pandas*